-Penrith Town Council

-Record of Decision Taken pursuant to delegated powers and published in accordance with the

-1. Date of decision cal Government Bodies Regulations 2014

-2. Name of officer making decision

-3. Details of decision

-4. Scheme of Delegation reference
+Penrith Town Council Record of Decision Taken pursuant to delegated powers and published in accordance with the Openness of Local Government Bodies Regulations 2014 1.
+Date of decision 2.
+Name of officer making decision Details of decision 3.
+4. Scheme of Delegation reference1 5.
+Legal powers2 6.
+Consultation undertaken (state dates)3 7.
+Matters considered4 8.
+Alternative options considered and rejected.
+Reason for decision5 9.

-5. Legal powers

-6. Consultation undertaken (state dates)

-7. Matters considered

-8. Alternative options considered and rejected.

-9. Reason for decision

 10. Financial/budgetary implications

 I confirm that the power to make this decision has been delegated to me pursuant to the Council's Scheme of Delegation made under it, and that I have taken all relevant matters into account in making this decision.

 Signed: